payeezy/google_pay/README.md

 In addition, the Developer should create an encryption key to be used when creating the Pay with Google payload.
 The encryption key created should be specific for Pay with Google.

-When creating an encryption key, FirstAPI provides the following:
-- The Public key

 # Application Flow
 The typical flow of an application using Pay with Google will be as following:

  1. Interacting with the user to get the service or merchandise that the user wishes to purchase.

- 2. Displaying the "Pay with Google button.
+ 2. Displaying the "Pay with Google" button.

  3. Sending a credential request to Pay with Google with the Processor name and Merchant ID.